 When they first come out of the oven, your almond flour shortbread cookies will be too soft and crumbly.

 Let them cool completely before handling them so that they can get nice and crispy!
-Just like almond flour shortbread cookies should be.
+Just like low carb almond cookies should be.

-Like most almond flour cookies recipes, this is one will last a while on the counter.
-At least a few days in an airtight container is fine.
+Like most almond flour cookie recipes, this is one will last a while on the counter – at least a few days in an airtight container is fine.

 If you want to keep them even longer, the fridge is fine for over a week.
 If they soften due to humidity, you can pop them in the oven at low temperature for a bit, then let them cool to crisp up.